Tackling the climate crisis requires transformative system change – a fundamental shift to place sustainability at the core of our societal systems.

 Main benefits of attending

-- Learn from the practical experience of EIT Climate-KIC partners and projects
+- Learn from practical cases of implementation

 - EIT Regional Innovation Scheme (RIS) Hubs, partners, organizations and stakeholders from Southern and Central Eastern Europe.